lexbailey/joy2uinput/README.md

 currently, to install this, you need to clone and build it from scratch (see "Building" section below)

+after building you can install it with the install script: `./install`

+this works on most linux distros, but not all

 ## Running

 simply run this command: